strogera/dotfiles/dwm/README.md

 # dwm - dynamic window manager
 dwm is an extremely fast, small, and dynamic window manager for X.
-This is my version of st and you can find the patches I've applied in the AppliedPatches folder.
+This is my version of dwm and you can find the patches I've applied in the AppliedPatches folder.
 Visit https://dwm.suckless.org/ for more.

 ### Requirements